-As society and technology continues to evolve, more and more prospective students are opting to attend online colleges instead of traditional universities.
-According to the National Center for Education Statistics, about 5.4 million students took at least one distance education course during the Fall of 2012.
-Other key findings in the study include:
+As our society and technology continue to evolve and improve, we see that more learning is being done through digital and online mediums.
+This is leading to a higher percentage of students opting for online college courses instead of traditional college courses.
+According to the National Center for Education Statistics, almost 6 million students took at least one distance education course during the Fall of 2015.

-Online colleges provide flexibility and are ideal for those who cannot commit themselves to a full-time academic schedule.
-These students could be:
+Online colleges provide flexibility and are ideal for those who cannot commit themselves to an on-campus schedule or on-campus learning environment.

 There’s a lot to consider when it comes to choosing an online college.
 By finding a school with proper accreditation and a solid reputation, it’s possible to get a credible and competitive education online.